When you create your files to be printed on apparel/clothing using DTG (direct-to-garment) technology, there are a few

 To ensure your design looks the same when printed as it does on screen, make sure you create your print file in sRGB color profile.

 Tips for best results

 - Avoid semi-transparent designs

-We recommend to use solid colors or simulate semi-transparency with by halftoning.
+We recommend using solid colors or simulating semi-transparency by halftoning.
 This as semi-transparent graphics (or elements with lowered opacity) don't print well with direct-to-garment printing. in DTG printing.

 - Create designs with the necessary resolution (DPI)

 - Use transparency for better-looking designs

 Black ink will appear gray on black garments because of the white underbase used during printing.
 Leave these areas fully transparent when designing for black garments.

 - We don't print white ink on white garments.
 Any designs containing white color will have areas with no print on them.

-White ink elements on bright-colored garments might look tinted.
-This is most evident on Red, Maroon, and other similarly colored garments.
+- White ink elements on bright-colored garments might look tinted.
+This is most evident in Red, Maroon, and other similarly colored garments.

 - There might be slight discrepancies in print placement.